evatd/book-list-app/README.md

 # Book App

 A simple app created with React and Redux.
-Select your book from the list - have fun!
+Select your book from the list and preview book details!

 # How to use it
 Extract the contents of the zip file, then open your terminal, change to the project directory, and: